Department Head: Paul A. Schutz

 Graduate programs in the Department of Educational Psychology prepare students for productive roles in research, teaching, and many other areas in which educational psychology is applied.

-The department offers master of arts in educational psychology and doctor of philosophy with a major in educational psychology.
+The department offers a master of arts in educational psychology and doctor of philosophy with a major in educational psychology.

 Student programs in each area are individualized with a wide range of courses, internships, and research offerings.